 But what particularly interests me is what lies beneath the famous nave.
 Here in the cool depths of the cathedral’s lower level, far removed from the public eye, are a group of small chapels known as the Crypt.
 There are five of these little gems, each with their own theme, distinctive architectural style and accompanying adornments (or purposeful lack thereof).

-The visual imagery in the Crypt depicts mainly New Testament themes (in keeping with the cathedral’s Episcopal affiliation.)
-However, like the upstairs sanctuary, the chapels offer much to the non-religious as well, especially if you’re looking for a private retreat for meditation or prayer.
-It’s worth the trip.
+In keeping with the cathedral’s Episcopal affiliation, the visual imagery in the Crypt portrays mainly New Testament themes.
+However, just like the upstairs sanctuary, the chapels offer much to the non-affiliated as well.
+It’s well worth the trip, especially if you’re looking for a private retreat for meditation or prayer.

-On the other side of the shop, you’ll see the visitor’s lounge on the right (filled with lounge chairs and some desks).
-If you walk to the back of this lounge and look left, you’ll see an arched passage leading to the Resurrection Chapel.
+On the far end of the shop, you’ll see the visitor’s lounge on the right (filled with lounge chairs and some desks).
+If you walk to the back of this lounge and look left, you’ll see an arched passageway leading to the Resurrection Chapel.

-To the right of the Resurrection Chapel is a small side chapel with a long name: the Cathedral Center for Prayer and Pilgrimage.
-A group of wood chairs face a simple altar and rows of votive candles.
+To the right of the Resurrection Chapel is a small stone chapel with a big name: the Cathedral Center for Prayer and Pilgrimage.
+A group of wood chairs faces a simple altar and stand filled with rows of votive candles.

 Exiting the chapel to the right of the altar, turn right and then left again to see the most well known of the chapels, the Bethlehem Chapel.

 The Bethlehem Chapel is significant because it contains the cornerstone of the cathedral that was placed by Roosevelt in 1907.
 The stone is now located under the altar.
-The chapel contains imagery relating to Jesus’ genealogy and birth, including a set of stunning stained glass windows encircling the back of the altar.
-This became the first part of the cathedral to be completed in 1912, and services have been held here every day since.
+The chapel contains imagery relating to Jesus’ genealogy and birth, including a set of stunning stained glass windows that encircle the back of the altar.
+This was the first part of the cathedral to be completed in 1912, and services have been held here every day since.